PengjuZ/PanSVScope/README.md

     - **Step 1:** Run `pangra` with **only** `--known-sv` (and optionally `--pgenome`, but at least `--known-sv`).
 This will create a merged VCF and indexes using the known SV database.
     - **Step 2:** Run `svgeno` with **only** PanGenie (`--enable-pangenie`) using the indexes produced in Step 1.
     This two‑step approach is fast and does not require WGS‑based SV calls (i.e., you can skip `svcall`).

-16. **Reference genome format – uppercase only**
-    Many SV callers and graph‑building tools treat lowercase bases as **masked** (e.g., repeats or low‑complexity regions) and may ignore or mishandle them.
-To ensure consistent and accurate SV detection, **your reference genome must contain only uppercase letters** (A, C, G, T, N).
-    If your reference contains lowercase (soft‑masked) bases, convert it to uppercase using `seqtk`:
-    ```bash
-    seqtk seq -A -U ref.fa -l 60 > ref.upper.fa
-    ```
-    Then use `ref.upper.fa` as your reference for all PanSVScope modules.

 ## Citation